rhviana/sdia/faq/03-openapi-swagger/faq-05-openapi-traditional.md

   - documenting the façade,
   - contract testing,
   - client generation and catalogs.

+Version Fragmentation: Every backend schema update forces a new API version (v1,v2), requiring expensive consumer migrations.Proxy Sprawl: The landscape grows horizontally.
+Managing security and monitoring across 500 system-specific proxies becomes a governance nightmare.Contract Rigidity: The contract is a mirror of the backend technical debt.
+If the backend is messy, the API is messy.

 The difference is: with GDCR, OpenAPI describes the **business façade**, not each backend‑specific API.

+## Q4 – Does GDCR reject OpenAPI?

+Absolutely not.
+GDCR redefines the purpose of the OpenAPI specification.

+- In the Traditional Model: OpenAPI describes the Implementation (How the backend works).
+- In the GDCR Model: OpenAPI describes the Business Intent (What the business process does).

+OpenAPI remains the primary tool for documentation, contract testing, and client SDK generation.
+The difference is that in GDCR, the OpenAPI spec points to a Domain Façade, and the routing logic (JS/KVM) manages the complexity of which backend version or system actually fulfills the request.

 -----------------------------------